Rasikakale16/blackjackgame/README.md

 # blackjackgame
-building a blackjackgame using javascript.
+build a blackjackgame using javascript with maths objects.